Treatment for depression

 Alternative Treatments for depression may be the answer you need to lead a more productive life.
 There are several complementary, alternative, and integrative approaches to treating depression, including nutritional supplements, massage, light therapy, homeopathy, and high-speed transcranial magnetic stimulation.

 There are many over-the-counter products on the market available for the treatment of depression.
 Herbal products and diet supplements for depression have become a multimillion-dollar industry.
 Still, many of them have not been studied, and the long-term effects of these products are unknown.
 That’s not to say they won’t work, but they should be used cautiously until more research is available.

 Depression is a treatable condition if the proper method of treatment is selected.

 Many people think that depression is untreatable, and this is not true.
 Unfortunately, modern medicine does not have enough weapons to fight this severe medical disorder.
-Many anti-depressants not only unable to help to combat depression, but at the same time, they may initiate suicide.
+Many anti-depressants are not only unable to help combat depression, but at the same time, they may initiate suicide.
 Some of them leave individuals dependent on the rest of their life.
 For example, Paxil leads to a statistically substantial amplified percentage of suicidality in emotionally unstable patients, as discovered in controlled scientific trials.

 What is depression?

 Depression is a state of being where a person tends to feel empty, anxious and lost.
 It is the lowest point on the emotional scale and is marked by various negative feelings like guilt, helplessness, anger, irritability, etc.

 Depression is one of the most common mental conditions that people suffer from.
 It’s okay to feel sad sometimes, but it can get off balance when it lasts for some time.
 Some cases even count some years, primarily if an individual or his family does not address it.
 Depression has a significant impact on a person’s life.
 It disturbs life routine so even getting up in the morning feels like a daunting task.